 Mardlin’s appellate attorney found an electrical expert who examined the outlet and cords free of charge.
 The expert concluded that the fire was caused by an electrical malfunction.
 The expert videotaped confirmatory testing that he said showed that a short in a cord leading from a power-strip created a significant heat source that, in turn, caused the outlet to overheat and ignite.

 In 2008, the Michigan Court of Appeals remanded the case to the trial judge to hear a motion for a new trial based on the defense expert’s findings.
 The motion was denied.

 In May 2009, the Michigan Court of Appeals reversed the conviction and ordered a new trial.
 The appeals court ruled that the evidence of the other fires had been improperly admitted into evidence.
 The court did not address Mardlin’s claim that an electrical expert should have been appointed to examine the outlet prior to trial.

 In 2010, the Michigan Supreme Court reversed the appeals court ruling on the evidence of other fires and reinstated the conviction.
 However, the Supreme Court sent the case back to the appeals court to examine the claim relating to the electrical expert.

 In December 2011, Mardlin was released from prison on parole.

-In January 2012, the Michigan Supreme Court set aside the conviction and ordered a new trial.
-The Supreme Court ruled that Mardlin’s attorney had provided an inadequate defense for failing to renew the motion to retain the electrical expert after Mardlin was convicted.
+In January 2012, the Michigan Court of Appeals set aside the conviction and ordered a new trial.
+The Court of Appeals ruled that the trial court erred when it refused to allow Mardlin’s attorney to present the testimony of the electrical expert.
 The Court held that the evidence ultimately developed by the expert retained by Mardlin’s appellate lawyer could have resulted in an acquittal.

 – Maurice Possley